Saving Throws and Resistances

 recover more quickly if you are already poisoned.

-poison spells are far more effective to get heal you when you are poisoned.
+heal you when you are poisoned.

-The poison resistance skill will give you a natural amount of poisonsave, and
+The 'poison resistance' skill will give you a natural amount of poisonsave, and

 is a good idea to get if you anticipate encountering poisons regularly.